 Each application will be reviewed for eligibility and, if determined eligible, will be rated according to the Grant Selection Criteria.
 Applications will be evaluated to assess the degree to which they meet the elements of each criterion below.
 A successful grant proposal is not expected to meet all of these criteria.
-Within each region, applications are ranked according to project category, competing only against others in their region and category.
+Eligible applications will be reviewed, rated and awarded as ranked on a regional basis, competing only against others in their region and category.
 The Grant Selection Criteria are: